Messianics: The Moses Generation vs. the Joshua Generation

 Let’s not get too big for our boots.

 Yes, I wrote an article about Why Young People are Leaving the Messianic Faith.
 Everything I wrote was true.
-But I urge all of my reader to stick with it.
-God’s word is not tiresome or burdensome.
+But I urge all of my readers to stick with it.
+His word is not tiresome or burdensome.
 Man’s word is.

-We are becoming more and more loving.
+Everyone has seen the damage and most are trying to become more and more loving.
 We are becoming less and less divisive.
 But we can’t forget that all of our effort to change the bad is done standing on the backs of those we are accusing.

 We need the first generation for wisdom and guidance.
-If we could Bridge the Gap between the older and younger and come together as one people, I think amazing things could happen.
+If we could Bridge the Gap between this “us and them” mentality and come together as one people, I think amazing things could happen.